-Multi-factor authentication uses two or more different authentication factors.
+Multi-factor authentication uses two or more authentication factors.
 This may include:

-- something users know, such as a memorised secret (i.e. personal identification number, password or passphrase) - something users have, such as a security key, smart card, smartphone or one-time password token - something users are, such as a fingerprint pattern or their facial geometry.
+- something a user knows, such as a memorised secret (i.e. personal identification number, password or passphrase) - something a user has, such as a security key, smart card, smartphone or one-time password token - something a user is, such as a fingerprint pattern or their facial geometry.

-Note, however, that if a memorised secret is written down, or stored in a document on a system, this becomes something that users have rather than something users know.
+Note, however, that if a memorised secret is written down, or stored in a document on a system, this becomes something that a user has rather than something a user knows.